Municue

 site_specificCity Council

-The City Council is rescinding a three-year service agreement with ABH Pros, LLP for reflective lane striping in parking lots and thermoplastic marking services for bike lanes.
-This ends a contract covering work for the Department of Transport to maintain parking lot visibility and bike lane markings across the city.
+The City rescinded a three-year service price agreement with ABH Pros, LLP for reflective lane striping services on parking lots and thermoplastic services for bike lane symbols under the Department of Transport.
+The contract had been approved in December 2025 and covered maintenance of parking lot markings and bike lane symbols across the city.
+The rescission was approved on May 13, 2026.

 1 eventFirst seen May 13, 2026Last activity May 13, 2026File #: 26-1382A